lugu/toner_chip_reset/README.md

 	* Receive all the pages in a black/white dot format
 	* For each page:
 		* Verify if the page counter is exhausted
-			* if so mark the tonner a broken (reach max pages)
+			* if so mark the toner a broken (reach max pages)
 		* Verify the dot counter is exhausted
-			* if so mark the tonner a broken (reach max dots)
+			* if so mark the toner a broken (reach max dots)
 		* Compare the date with the first usage
 			* if no first usage, mark this date as the first usage
-			* if first usage more than duration mark the tonner as broken (too old)
+			* if first usage more than duration mark the toner as broken (too old)
 		* Compare the date with the last usage
-			* if last usage less than continous mark the tonner as broken (too dry)
+			* if last usage less than continous mark the toner as broken (too dry)
 		* Increment the dot counter
 		* Increment the last usage counter
 		* Update the last usage time